SemanticDraw: Towards Real-Time Interactive Content Creation from Image Diffusion Models: Sample Application

 After installing the required packages, the user can open the application with the following command prompt:

 The application front-end is web-based and can be opened with any web browser through $\texttt{localhost:8000}\,$.
-We currently support only the Stable Diffusion version 1.5 checkpoints~\cite{rombach2022high} for $\texttt{-{}-model}$ option, due to the availability of latent consistency model~\cite{luo2023latent,luo2023lcm}.
-The height and the width of canvas are predefined at the startup of the application.
+We currently support various baseline architecture including Stable Diffusion 1.5~\cite{rombach2022high}, Stable Diffusion XL~\cite{podellsdxl}, and Stable Diffusion 3~\cite{sauer2024sd3} checkpoints for $\texttt{-{}-model}$ option.
+For SD1.5, we support latent consistency model (LCM)~\cite{luo2023latent,luo2023lcm} and Hyper-SD~\cite{ren2024hyper}, for SDXL, we support SDXL-Lightning~\cite{lin2024sdxl}, and for SD3, we support Flash Diffusion~\cite{chadebec2024flash} for acceleration of the generation process.
+The height and the width of canvas should be predefined at the startup of the application.

-\subsubsection{2.
+\paragraph{2.
 Upload Background Image.}

 See Figure~\ref{fig:appx:demo_howto:1}.
-The first interaction with the application is to upload any image as background by clicking the { background image upload} (no. 5) panel.
+The first interaction with the application is to upload any image as background by clicking the { background image upload} (no. 4) panel.
 The uploaded background image will be resized to match the canvas.
 After uploading the image, the background prompt of the uploaded image is automatically generated for the user by pre-trained BLIP-2 model~\cite{li2023blip2}.
 The background prompt is used to blend between foreground and background in prompt-level globally, as elaborated in Section~\ref{sec:e_app:ui}.
 The interpolation takes place when a foreground text prompt embedding is assigned with a { prompt strength} less than one.
 User is always able to change the background prompt like other prompts in the \textit{semantic palette}.

-\subsubsection{3.
+\paragraph{3.
 Type in Text Prompts.}

 See Figure~\ref{fig:appx:demo_howto:2}.
-The next step is to create and manage {semantic brushes} by interacting with the { \textit{semantic palette}} (no. 1-2).
-A minimal required modification is text prompt assignment through the { prompt edit} (no. 12) panel.
+The next step is to create and manage {semantic brushes} by interacting with the { \textit{semantic palette}} (no. 1).
+A minimal required modification is text prompt assignment through the { prompt edit} (no. 8) panel.
 The user can additionally modify other options in the control panel marked as { yellow} in Figure~\ref{fig:appx:demo_howto:2}.

-\subsubsection{4.
+\paragraph{4.
 Draw.}

 See Figure~\ref{fig:appx:demo_howto:3}.
-A user may start drawing by selecting the layer in { layer selction} (no. 4) tab that matches the user-specified text prompt in the previous step.
-Grab a brush in the { drawing tool} (no. 6) buttons, draw, and submit the drawn masks.
-Pressing the { play button} (no. 7) marked with { yellow} in Figure~\ref{fig:appx:demo_howto:4} will initiate stream of generated images to be appeared on the { display} (no. 8).
+A user may start drawing by selecting a brush in { drawing tools} (no. 5) toolbar that matches the user-specified text prompt in the previous step.
+Grab a brush, draw, and submit the drawn masks.
+After initiating the content creation, the images are streamed through the { display} (no. 6) in real-time from dynamically changing user inputs.
+The past generations are saved in { history} (no. 7).